 A drysuit is an expensive piece of gear so it is important to be aware of a few things when choosing to purchase your own drysuit.
 These are as follows.

 There are a number of options when buying a drysuit when it comes to the materials used to make them.
-There are two main types of materials which are Neoprene and Trilaminate.
+There are two main types of materials are Neoprene and Trilaminate.

 Trilaminate meaning in English is having three layers but does not provide much insulation.
-The drysuits that are made from the membrane are more durable but are generally looser fit on the body to allow you to add more insulation underneath.
+The drysuits that are made from the membrane are more durable but are generally looser to fit on the body to allow you to add more insulation underneath.

 Neoprene is thicker and has better insulating qualities than trilaminate-made suits so will keep you warmer.
 These suits are easier to move in but it is easier to damage.

 The seal’s job is simply to keep your suit watertight.
 With that, there are two types of seals.
 These are neoprene and latex.
-The thing about latex seals is that it can cause allergies and so there is a trend towards more comfortable neoprene alternatives.
+The thing about latex seals is that they can cause allergies and so there is a trend towards more comfortable neoprene alternatives.

 Drysuits have an inflator and an air dump.
 The inflator as the name suggests adds air into your suit to give you warmth and also for buoyancy control.